janvasiljevic/cherry-pick/README.md

 # Cherry Pick

 This is our project that won the first place at the 2022 nChain Hackathon.
 We had 24 hours to create something that would brighten the day of the elderly and/ or our partners.
-We also had to use Blockchain technology form some aspect of the project.
+We also had to use Blockchain technology in some aspect of the project.
 We are Cherry pick, [Lan](https://github.com/LanVukusic) & [Jan](https://github.com/janvasiljevic), known by our ability to cherry pick the important commits 5 minutes before the deadline.

 ![banner](docs/banner.png)